 Emerging New HIV-Like Infectious Disease in China

-This website provides news and information on an emerging "HIV/AIDS-like" pathogen spreading throughout China, and quite likely across other countries around the world.
+This website provides news and information on an emerging so-called "HIV-like" pathogen spreading throughout China, and quite likely across other countries around the world.
 This news and information about this new pathogen is derived from published scientific studies on the "HIV-like" disease, from Chinese research laboratory reports, Chinese hospital reports, Chinese media articles, as well as from web forums and blogs of infected patients themselves.

 This new "HIV-like" pathogen was first noticed in 2003, and is characterized by its ability to cause a significant overall deterioration in physical and mental health in a subset of individuals who catch it.
 The physical symptoms of the virus include chronic sore throat, white tongue coating, constantly twitching muscles, cracking joints sounds when limbs are moved, peeling flaky skin, fatigue, stomach ache, burping and chronic flatulence.
 The virus can also induce a sudden onset of powerful, persistent mental state changes, including: extreme anxiety, anhedonia, and suicidal ideation.

 This pathogen transmits via saliva, and nearly always infects all members of a household within a few months (and often within weeks), once one family member has caught the pathogen and brought it into the home.
 About 10% or so of the individuals who catch this new "HIV-like" virus become ill, but most people who catch it do not manifest any significant symptoms (this is not unusual for viruses: poliovirus for example, though it paralyzed a small percentage of people, was completely asymptomatic in most individuals).

 The incubation period of this new "HIV-like" pathogen appears to be around 2 to 3 days (this is the time it takes for the first symptoms of this disease to appear after the initial exposure to the pathogen).
 Around 7 to 14 days after the initial exposure to the pathogen, many of the disease symptoms will have manifested.